Select your genre:

 During a visit to America in 1920, I gave birth to our daughter in Baltimore, Alexandra "Sandra".
 It was horrifying and painful that I swore I would never do it again, but in 1922 a son is born to Christo and I, Michael.
 I call him "Misha" but everyone and their mother calls him "Mikhos".
 He was born in Russia and so is Russian, not Greek!

 When 1923 came around, I was not expecting Christo to be offered the Lithuanian throne.
 A selfish part of me begged the stubborn Christo to consider the offer, as I did not want to be under my Mama's thumb any longer and I wanted to be useful to the people.
-He accepted, and we became His and Her Majesties King Kristoforas and Queen Tatiana of Lithuania.
+He accepted because of this and his devotion to see me happy and we became His and Her Majesties King Kristoforas and Queen Tatjana of Lithuania.
 Misha became Crown Prince and Sandra, their Princess.

 All pictures are manips done by members of the board, courtesy of Marie Nikolaievna.